 Other receivables are unsecured, interest-free and repayable on demand.
-As at 30 September 2018

-7 (b) DUE FROM SUBSIDIARIES AND DIVIDEND RECEIVABLE
+(b) DUE FROM SUBSIDIARIES AND DIVIDEND RECEIVABLE

 Amount due from subsidiaries and dividend receivable from subsidiaries are unsecured, interest-free and repayable on demand.
-The Company has not recognised any allowance as the directors are of the view the receivables are recoverable.
+No loss allowance as the management assessed and concluded that the receivables are recoverable.